Huawei: Lobbying and public relations

+Corporate culture

+According to its CEO and founder Ren Zhengfei, Huawei's corporate culture is the same as the culture of the CCP, "and to serve the people wholeheartedly means to be customer-centric and responsible to society."
+Ren frequently states that Huawei's management philosophy and strategy are commercial applications of Maoism.

+Ren states that in the event of a conflict between Huawei's business interests and the CCP's interests, he would "choose the CCP whose interest is to serve the people and all human beings".
+Qiao and Marquis observe that company founder Ren is a dedicated communist who seeks to ingrain communist values at Huawei.

+Finances

 Partners

 As of the beginning of 2010, approximately 80% of the world's top 50 telecoms companies had worked with Huawei.

-In 2016, German camera company Leica has established a partnership with Huawei, and Leica cameras will be co-engineered into Huawei smartphones, including the P and Mate Series.
+In 2016, German camera company Leica established a partnership with Huawei, and that Leica cameras will be co-engineered into Huawei smartphones, including the P and Mate Series.
 The first smartphone to be co-engineered with a Leica camera was the Huawei P9.
+As of May 2022, Huawei partnership with Leica had ended.

 In August 2019, Huawei collaborated with eyewear company Gentle Monster and released smartglasses.
 In November 2019, Huawei partners with Devialet and unveiled a new specifically designed speaker, the Sound X. In October 2020, Huawei released its own mapping service, Petal Maps, which was developed in partnership with Dutch navigation device manufacturer TomTom.

 Products and services

-Huawei is organized around three core business segments: